 ...
 ALTER TABLE pgbench_(accounts|branches|tellers) ADD COLUMN last_modified_on timestamptz, ADD COLUMN last_modified_by text; ...
 CREATE FUNCTION trg_last_modified_audit() RETURNS TRIGGER AS $$ IF NEW.last_modified_by IS NULL THEN NEW.last_modified_by = session_user; END IF; IF NEW.last_modified_on IS NULL THEN NEW.last_modified_on = current_timestamp; END IF; RETURN NEW; $$ LANGUAGE plpgsql; ...

 Hardware / Software

 NB!
-For carrying out the actual testing I then compiled the latest (11devel) pgbench to make use of repeatable test cases (the new –random-seed parameter!), initialized the schema and ran the simplest possible pgbench test for triggers/untriggered case for 2h with 3 loops.
-Basically something like seen below (for the full script see here).
+For carrying out the actual testing I then compiled the latest (11devel) pgbench, to make use of repeatable test cases (the new –random-seed parameter!), initialized the schema and ran the simplest possible pgbench test for triggers/untriggered case for 2h with 3 loops.
+Basically something like what you can see below (for the full script see here).

 pgbench -i -s 100 pgbench -T 7200 --random-seed=2018

 So the first test I did compared pgbench transactions “as is” with just 2 auditing columns, added for the 3 tables getting updates vs the “triggered” case, where for each of those tables also a trigger was installed that was setting the auditing timestamp/username.
 The avg. transaction latency results came back kind of as expected: 1.173 ms vs 1.178 ms i.e. 0.4% difference – meaning basically no difference in average transaction latency at all for transactions where 3 simple data checking/filling triggers are executed in the background!

 To reiterate: if having a typical OLTP transaction touching a couple of tables, PL/PgSQL triggers containing just simple business logic can be used without further performance considerations!